rgwood/ReiTunes/README.md

 The entire library is rebuilt from events on launch.
 There are plenty of easy optimizations to be made here; benchmarks suggest that they will not be necessary until I approach a few hundred thousand events.

+SQLite and ASP.NET Core allow for in-memory distributed integration tests that run in NCrunch automatically in milliseconds.
+This is wonderful for development.

 ## Acknowledgments

 The library metadata synchronization approach is heavily influenced by [Building offline-first web and mobile apps using event-sourcing](https://flpvsk.com/blog/2019-07-20-offline-first-apps-event-sourcing/) by Andrey Salomatin.